minari314159/minari314159/README.md

 <h2 align="center">Hej hej,</h2><h1 align="center">🌱 SJ Olsen 🌱</h1>

+<h3 align="left"> Front End/Full Stack Engineer with 2+ years of experience and strong fundamentals in frontend
-<h3 align="left"> I am a web developer specialized  in javascript and python with a focus on React and
+technologies.
+I specialize in javascript with a focus on Nextjs & React ecosystems.
-							Django ecosystems.
-For the past 3 years, I have honed my skills in frontend and backend development, with a focus on animated 3D websites.</h3>
+I excel in solving problems and being creative by building things through code and implementing satisfying animations - it is my passion.
+My work aims to bridge the gap between creativity and technical execution with a focus on animated 3D websites.</h3>

   <p align ="left">Feel free to explore the repos and reach out with any questions or collaboration opportunities!</p>